The following image helps you to get an overview of some major Biblical events:

 This information only helps us to date the flood if we know when Noah was born; and if we want to date Micah’s prophecies we need to know when those kings reigned.
 Sometimes it is possible to trace back this information.

 We can, for example, estimate the date of the flood by adding up the ages at which people got their first child: “When Adam had lived 130 years, he fathered a son in his own likeness, after his image, and named him Seth […] When Seth had lived 105 years, he fathered Enosh […] When Enosh had lived 90 years, he fathered Kenan …” and so on (Genesis 5).
-But if some information is missing, it might be hard to determine when exactly some person lived or some event happened.
+But if some information is missing, it may be hard to determine when exactly some person lived or some event happened.

 The exact dating of events was not always the primary focus of Biblical authors.
 The book of Job, for example, doesn’t tell when this man lived.
 Apparently the author didn’t consider this information important to convey his message.
 If we want to date this book, we thus ‘ask’ for information that’s not there, and have to use indirect clues in the book itself or in other sources.
 And even things like genealogies are not always meant to literally list every single predecessor of a certain person, but might only mention the most important ones.
 This can be confusing if we want to compare lists and use them to date persons or events.